What Happens When Water Stops Running During a Blackout?

 As described in Grid-Down Survival Power: The Off-Grid Energy Playbook, once energy supply becomes unstable, the systems built on top of it begin to fail in sequence.

-Water is one of the earliest—but not the last.
+Water is often one of the earliest major systems affected during infrastructure collapse, but it is rarely the last.

 The longer instability continues, the more systems follow.